wfiskz/snaillove-sharing-weekly-technical/README.md

 [@misparking](https://github.com/misparking)

-####6.Supporting Multiple Screens
+####1.Supporting Multiple Screens

-Considerating of  the Android screen fragmentation serious , each Android smartphone  screen has a fixed initial density, these Numbers are 120, 160, 240, 320, 480.
-We can known as the "density" system.Android to zoom ratio of interface elements on the basis of density is system, not the actual density.So we just try to fit the density, can be in most of the normal operation of the smartphone.
+Considerating of  the Android screen fragmentation serious , each Android smartphone  screen has a fixed initial density, these Numbers are 120, 160, 240, 320 and 480.
+We are known as the "density" system.Android to zoom ratio of interface elements on the basis of density is system, not the actual density.So we just try to fit the density, can be in most of the normal operation of the smartphone.

 Reference:
 [http://www.misparking.com/android-multiple-screens-support.html](http://www.misparking.com/android-multiple-screens-support.html)